pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 # Glob Pattern

-A glob pattern defines datum in your Pachyderm repository and how your data processing is spread among Pachyderm workers.
-The whole repository, each filesystem object in the root folder, each filesystem object in a subdirectory can be a standalone datum, and so on.
+A glob pattern defines datums in your Pachyderm repository and how your data processing is spread among Pachyderm worker pods.
+A standalone datum can be a whole repository, each top filesystem object in the root folder, each filesystem object in a subdirectory, and so on.
+Each time Pachyderm detects new commits in your repository, it starts the pipeline and processes the whole datum.
+Therefore, there might be a significant difference between processing the whole repository or one directory in the repository.
+You need to consider this behavior, when you design your pipeline.

-Defining how your data is spread out among workers is one of the most important aspects of distributed computation and is the fundamental idea around concepts, such as Map and Reduce.
+Defining how your data is spread among workers is one of the most important aspects of distributed computation and is the fundamental idea around concepts, such as Map and Reduce.

-Instead of confining users to data-distribution patterns, such as Map — split everything as much as possible, — and Reduce — all the data must be grouped — Pachyderm uses glob patterns to provide incredible flexibility in defining your data distribution.
+Instead of confining users to data-distribution patterns, such as Map — split everything as much as possible, — and Reduce — all the data must be grouped, — Pachyderm uses glob patterns to provide incredible flexibility to define your data distribution.

-You can define a glob pattern for each PFS input within the input of a pipeline, and they tell Pachyderm how to divide the input data into individual *datums* that can be processed independently.
+You can configure a glob pattern for each PFS input in the input field of a pipeline specification.
+Pachyderm detects this parameter and divides the input data into individual *datums* to process them independently according to the provided glob pattern.

 Think of the PFS input repository as a filesystem where the glob pattern is applied to the root of the